JayOceans/keyMonkey/README.md

 # 1. Counter Wrench-Attack Protocol (CWAP)

--a simple method to HODL SAFE
+- a simple method to HODL SAFE
--seed-splitting
+- seed-splitting

 * no single-point-of-failure
 * no travel